-Chris J. Mortensen, Ph.D., is readying for a move to New Zealand in 2018.
+Chris J. Mortensen, Ph.D., is passionate about animal conservation and continues to fight to save endangered species.
 The idea of the All Creatures Podcast began a few years ago after he read “Has the Earth’s 6th Mass Extinction Already Arrived” in the world’s #1 scientific journal, Nature.
 A very poignant article detailing the rapid loss of biodiversity around the planet.
 Chris realized as an educator he had an opportunity to try and make a difference.
 First, as a faculty member at the University of Florida he started with educating his students.
 Then he transformed his research from domestic animals to investigating endangered species reproductive physiology.
 His latest research involved Asian and African elephants, Florida manatee, Rock hyrax, White rhinoceros, to name a few.

 Chris earned his doctorate from Texas A&M University with an emphasis on animal reproductive physiology.
 In 2015, he was awarded the Teacher of the Year award at the University of Florida and was heavily involved across campus working with a diverse cadre of faculty focused on implementing teaching innovations in the classroom.
 In addition, he is the instructor for the popular The Horse Course, a massive open online course offered through Coursera.

 Animal behavior is an absolute passion of his.
 He firmly believes with the many environmental and animal crises we now find ourselves in, sound research is sorely needed to answer these challenges, and he believes educating others will be critical to a healthy and stable planet.

 Angie M. Adkin